Pull to refresh

 For nearly three decades, Everest's ice-core record stopped at 6,500 meters on the East Rongbuk Glacier.
 A joint China-Nepal team has now pulled a full-depth core from the 8,848.86-meter summit.

-The samples will be analyzed for the upper boundary of the Indian monsoon, pollutant transport into extreme altitudes, and how Everest's northern and southern slopes respond differently to warming.
+The samples will be analyzed for the upper boundary of the Indian monsoon and pollutant transport into extreme altitudes.
+They'll also be analyzed for how Everest's northern and southern slopes respond differently to warming.
 Summit ice spans a shorter time window than valley cores, but it captures atmospheric chemistry no lower station can see.

 Why it matters